tiendu/tiendu.github.io/src/content/blog/2026-02-12-conformalized-quantile-regression-prediction-intervals.md

 - You need prediction intervals, not just point predictions.
 - Uncertainty changes across the input space.
 - You do not want strong distributional assumptions.
-- You want statistically valid coverage.
+- You want statistically valid marginal coverage.
-- You need a model-agnostic solution.
+- You can reserve representative data for calibration.

-It works with many underlying models, including:
+It works with many underlying quantile models, including:

 - Gradient boosting
-- Random forests
+- Quantile regression forests
-- Neural networks
+- Neural networks with quantile loss
 - XGBoost
 - LightGBM

-The conformal layer is separate from the predictive model.
+The conformal calibration layer is separate from the predictive model, but the underlying model still needs to estimate conditional quantiles.